loomis/connected-edge/docs/index.md

-This course starts with an overview of current cloud technologies, provides details for Infrastructure as a Service clouds, compares hypervisor- and container-based infrastructures, shows how clouds can be combined to create hybrid infrastructures, and then demonstrates how these technologies extend to the "edge" of the network.
+This course starts with an overview of current cloud technologies, provides details for Infrastructure as a Service clouds, compares hypervisor- and container-based infrastructures, shows how interactions with clouds can be automated, and then demonstrates how these technologies extend to the "edge" of the network.

-## Prerequisites

-Students are expected to be comfortable working from the command line within Linux operating systems (CentOS and Ubuntu) and capable of performing simple administrative tasks, such as the installation of packages and management of system services.

-The practical exercises intensively use the REST and Python APIs of the cloud infrastructures and other services.
-Consequently, students must have a solid grounding in the Python programming language and good knowledge of the HTTP(S) protocol.
-Experience with other programming languages such as Java would be beneficial.

-## Course Organization

-The course is organized with lectures in the morning (~3 hours) and practical exercises in the afternoon (~4 hours).
-Each day covers a different topic:

- 1. Overview of Cloud Technologies

- 1. IaaS Programming Interfaces

- 1. Hybrid Cloud Infrastructures

- 1. Containerized Applications

- 1. Edge Computing
+Before starting the training itself, **please review the prerequisites** and read the linked material if necessary.